stac-utils/stac-server/README.md

 STAC Collections should be ingested before Items that belong to that Collection.
 Items should have the `collection` field populated with the ID of an existing Collection.

+If a collection or item is ingested, and an item with that id already exists in STAC, the new item will completely replace the old item.

 ### Ingesting large items

 There is a 256 KB limit on the size of SQS messages.
 Larger items can by publishing a message to the `stac-server-<stage>-ingest` SNS topic in with the format: